Beagle Boys: Mickey, Donald, Goofy: The Three Musketeers

 The Beagle Boys appeared as Pete's henchmen in the film Mickey, Donald, Goofy: The Three Musketeers.
 There are only three Beagle Boys in the film, one of them noted for being short (however, unlike Big Time, he was not the leader but more or less the "idiot" of the group), with gray skin and black hoods.
 They decide to depose Princess Minnie so Pete could become king.
 They were shown to be much more dangerous compared to their original DuckTales counterparts.
 These Beagle Boys were collectively voiced by Jeff Bennett and Maurice LaMarche.

 These versions of the Beagle Boys appear in the video game Kingdom Hearts 3D: Dream Drop Distance.

+Mickey Mouse & The Wonderful World of Mickey Mouse

+In the television series Mickey Mouse, the Beagle Boys appear in the episode "Sock Burglar" as part of the villains that Minnie interrogates, and in "Touchdown and Out" as part of the football team that Pete forms with them and Chernabog to play against Mickey, Donald and Goofy.

+In the spin-off series The Wonderful World of Mickey Mouse, they appear in the episode "Keep on Rollin'" arriving with Pete and Ursula at the roller rink where Mickey and his friends always enjoy, being kicked out by the group of villains from the place, and later having to face them in a roller skating competition to get their meeting place back.